 Causes of Panleukopenia

-The cause of feline panleukopenia is FPV (feline parvovirus).
+The cause of feline panleukopenia is feline parvovirus (FPV).
 Cats can develop FPV when they come into contact with blood, feces, urine, or other bodily fluids that are infected with FPV.
-The FPV virus can also be spread via humans who have been in contact with other cats that have FPV.
-If the human handled a cat with FPV and didn't wash their hands, change clothes, or shared materials like bedding or food dishes between cats, the virus can spread.
+The FPV virus can also be spread via humans who have been in contact with other cats that have FPV and didn't wash their hands or change clothes.
+Materials like bedding or food dishes that are shared between cats can also spread the virus.

 There is no cure for the panleukopenia, so treatment is aimed at managing the symptoms while the cat's immune system fights the virus.
 Hospitalization is usually required, and intravenous fluids are usually necessary to stave off dehydration.
 This can be costly, so be sure you're prepared to pay for several weeks of treatment, and that your cat has a good chance of survival.